cberdejo/Smart-Itinerary-Generator/utils-project/README.md

 # Utils Project

-This module provides common utilities for both the `backend` and `scraper` modules, including PostgreSQL database configuration, a logging system, and ORM models representing Andalusian municipalities, their images, and their tangible and intangible heritage.
+This module provides common utilities for both the `backend` and `scraper` modules, including , a logging system, and ORM models representing Andalusian municipalities, and their tangible and intangible heritage assets.

 ---

 ## ⚙️ Features

-- 🔧 Database configuration using SQLAlchemy (`app_config/postgres.py`)
 - 🧾 Configurable logging system (`app_config/logger.py`)
 -
 - 🏛️ Data models for: